For You — Home

 Do the real math when tempted.
 When the $300 side job calls, run the full cost calculation in your head.
 The performance hit Monday.
 The family time lost.
 The physical recovery skipped.
 If the net value is $100-$150 and it costs you your daughter's Sunday, is it worth it?
 That question answers itself when you're honest about the math.

-Twenty-five years in this trade taught me a lot of things the hard way.
-But the lesson that changed my life the most was this: Sunday isn't a day off.
+The techs who last 25, 30, 35 years in this trade all seem to land on the same conclusion: Sunday isn't a day off.
 It's the foundation that the other six days stand on.
 Without it, everything else crumbles — slowly enough that you don't notice until the damage is done.
 Protect it like it matters, because everything you care about depends on it.

 Built for Techs Like You